Cover Letters

 • When information is clearly not publicly available

-• For very large companies where specific hiring managers aren't listed
+• For very large companies where specific hiring managers are not listed

 • When the job posting explicitly says not to contact anyone